‘He is going to kill somebody.’ High-speed police chase video draws criticism from expert

 Cobb says when a chase does occur, dispatch radio pulls in supervisors to get details.

 “It’s adrenaline,” he said.
 “It’s absolutely adrenaline.
-It don’t know how old this officer is and how long he has been on.
-Now he is going on a one-way street, but a lot of veteran officers get that out of their systems.
+It don’t know how old this officer is and how long he has been on, but a lot of veteran officers get that out of their systems.
 They are like ‘my family needs me.
 I am not gonna get in a high speed pursuit and kill myself or have liabilities.'”

 Cobb said the supervisor, who is somewhere else listening in, can only rely on what the officer is telling him.